-7 Amazing Jobs that Let You Make a Difference in the World
+9 Satisfying Jobs That Make a Difference in the World

-You remember being asked “What do you want to be when you grow up?”
+You remember being asked, “What do you want to be when you grow up?” as a child.

-We all know that teachers make a difference in their students’ lives, but many people don’t realize how much impact an early childhood education (ECE) teacher has on our littlest members of society.
-Young children are constantly learning from their surroundings and it falls on ECE teachers to lay the foundation for a fruitful future.
+We all know that teachers make a difference in their students’ lives, but many people don’t realize how much impact an early childhood education (ECE) professional has on our littlest members of society.
+Young children are constantly learning from their surroundings, and it falls on early childhood educators to lay the foundation for a fruitful future.

-ECE teachers are responsible not only for teaching early math and literacy skills, but also for showing children how to interact with others.
-They’re also on the lookout for important developmental milestones and they’re often the first to alert parents when a child may have a developmental delay.
+ECE professionals may be employed as preschool teachers, childcare workers or even childcare directors.
+Whether it be in a childcare center or a classroom setting, early childhood educators are responsible not only for teaching early math and literacy skills but also for showing children how to interact with others.
+They’re also on the lookout for important developmental milestones, and they’re often the first to alert parents when a child may be showing signs of a developmental delay.

 You’ve probably already encountered a nurse who has made a difference at some point in your life.
-By pursing this rewarding career, it could be your turn to make a positive impact on others.
+By pursuing this rewarding career, it could be your turn to make a positive impact on others during every shift.

-A nurse’s job goes far beyond taking blood pressure and recording medical history.
+A nurse’s job goes far beyond taking vital sign measurements and recording medical history.
 Nurses provide quality healthcare and support to patients and their families, from managing routine health and wellness visits to educating a patient with a cancer diagnosis.
-Nurses are able to specialize, so they can focus on specific areas of care or groups of people.
-Some specialty areas include neonatal, addiction or cardiovascular nursing.
+Nurses are also able to specialize, so you can focus your work on an area you’re truly passionate about.
+Some specialty areas include pediatric nursing, psychiatric nursing or geriatric nursing.

 4. Community health worker